Diocese of Chur: History

 The struggles of Switzerland for liberty in the fourteenth and fifteenth centuries, and, later, the secret preaching of Zwingli and Calvin, did great harm to the diocese, especially as the Catholic clergy neglected the instruction of the people.
 The bishop lost much of his power through the Reformation in 1526, after several nobles and towns had become Protestant.
 The Reformation was publicly proclaimed at Chur in 1524, and the two Catholic churches of St. Martin and St. Regula were given over to the Protestants, who retain possession of them to this day.
 The bishop fled, and his administrator, Abbot Theodore Schlegel, was publicly beheaded (1 January 1529).
 Bishop Thomas Planta, a friend of St. Charles Borromeo, tried, but without success, to suppress Protestantism.
 He died, probably poisoned, 5 May 1565.
 Twenty years later St. Charles sent the Capuchins into the endangered region, but Bishop Peter II (de Rascher) refused to admit them.
 His successor, Bishop John V (Flugi d'Aspermont, 1601–27), a saintly and courageous man, endeavoured to restore the Catholic religion, but was compelled to flee three times (1607, 1612, and 1617), and for several years a bloody war was waged between the Catholics and the Protestants.
 Finally, the newly erected Congregation of Propaganda commissioned the Capuchins to 'save the Catholic faith' among the people (1621).
 The first Capuchin superior of the mission was St. Fidelis of Sigmaringen, who, on his way from Sewis to Grüsch, a little north of Chur, was slain (24 April 1622) by peasants whom the sermons of the Protestant preachers had wrought up to a fury.
 Some relics of this martyr are preserved in the cathedral at Chur.
 A second mission, that of Misocco and Calanca, in the southern part of the diocese, was entrusted to the Capuchins in 1635.
 These two missions, Rhætiæ and Mesauci, were made prefectures Apostolic under the care of Italian Capuchins and these prefects resided in the towns of Obervaz and Cama, both in the Canton of Graubünden.

-Several holy and extraordinary men have contributed to the splendour of the Diocese of Chur.
-Four of its bishops are honoured as saints: Saint Asimo (c.
+Four of Chur's bishops are honoured as saints: Saint Asimo (c.
 450), Saint Valentinian (530–548), Saint Ursicinus (d.
 760), and Saint Adalbert(1151–60).

 Saint Sigisbert flourished about the year 600, Saint Pirminus a century later; Saint Florian, whom the diocese has chosen as its second patron, lived in the ninth century, the hermit Saint Gerold in the tenth.
 The Capuchin Theodosius Florentini, vicar-general from 1860 till his death (15 February 1865), was a very distinguished missionary; in 1852 he erected the Hospital of the Cross at Chur; before this he had already laid the foundations of two female religious congregations, one for the instruction of children, the other for the care of the sick.